reactgraphqlacademy/graphql-api-training/README.md

 ### Tasks

+🎯 The goal of this exercise part 2 is to implement a GraphQL Cursor Connections Specification for the `discounts` query.
+The shape of the data returned by the `services.findDiscounts` function from the context complies with the spec.
+In other words, you don't have to change the resolvers in this exercise part 2.
+You only need to write the type definitions.

-- [ ] 3.
+- [ ] 2.
 Create a DiscountConnection type.
 Hint, it's very similar to the TrainingConnection.
-- [ ] 4.
+- [ ] 3.
 Create a DiscountEdge type.
 Hint, it's very similar to the TrainingEdge.
+- [ ] 4.
+Do you need to create another PageInfo type?
 - [ ] 5.
-Do you need to create another PageInfo type?
-- [ ] 6.
 Replace the Query type field `discounts: [Discount!]` with your connection.
 You know it works because the following query will return data:

 ```graphql
 query {